IgnaciodeNuevo/IgnaciodeNuevo.github.io/_posts/2016-08-30-ironhack-last-two-weeks-and-review.md

 I’ve learned a lot, I now understand lot of new things, how to structure a Rails project, how to develop an API, how and why to do TDD and much more.

 I’m always honest about my reviews.
 This is part of my own opinion of my whole Bootcamp experience.
-Something that I wish someone would have told me before joining the Bootcamp.
+Something that I wish someone would have [told me before joining the Bootcamp](https://medium.com/women-who-code-community/how-to-get-the-most-out-of-a-coding-bootcamp-77f5cadc7867#.sx35l1xrz){:target="_blank"}.

 Before deciding to attend Ironhack, I looked a lot for coding Bootcamps around Europe, but mostly in the UK and found one about fullstack JavaScript development (front-end and back-end with Node.js) but unfortunately they have had no remaining spots.
 Living in Madrid helped me a lot deciding where to apply.
 Also all the reviews were almost 5 stars, so I decided to prepare for the journey.